The secrets to creating an effective school video.

 Search engine optimisation (SEO) helps Google to understand what your video is all about.
 You can also optimise your content for other search algorithms, such as YouTube or Instagram.
-If you’d like to know more, please check out our guide to SEO for schools.
+If you’d like to know more, please check out our guide to Debunking Search Engine Optimisation Jargon.
 Alternatively, drop us a line with any questions.
 A small amount of effort can boost your view count substantially.

 At Blue Apple Education, we have more than twenty years of experience in school communication and design.
 We offer specialist know-how in video production, website design and school marketing.
 If you’d like a hand with your school video, please get in touch.
 We’d love to talk.

 #UnearthTheRemarkable #VideoED #School #Education #EdChat #Prospectus #LogoDesign #SchoolPhotography #SchoolBranding #SchoolDesign #SchoolMarketing #SchoolVideo #SchoolWebsites